SurniaUlula/wpsso-plm/readme.txt

 Add Facebook / Open Graph location, Pinterest Rich Pin place and Google Local Business / Local SEO markup.

-**Provide place and location information for WPSSO Core and its add-ons:**
+**Provides place and location information for WPSSO Core and its add-ons:**

 *The WPSSO Core plugin* can use place information for Facebook / Open Graph location, Pinterest Rich Pin place and Local SEO meta tags.